farhanajaved/6G-InterProvider-DApp-Performance-Lessons/README.md

-# Performance Analysis, Lessons Learned and Practical Advice for a 6G Inter-Provider DApp on the Ethereum Blockchain
+# Performance Analysis and Practical Lessons for EVM-Based Inter-Provider DApps on the PoS Blockchain

 ## Abstract